Introduction to Computer Graphics, Version 1.3

 - GraphicsPlusStarter.html adds a few convenience functions to the previous example, including a function for setting up a coordinate system on the canvas and functions to draw shapes such as lines and ovals that are not included in the basic API.
 It includes examples of using transforms

 - AnimationStarter.html adds animation to the previous example and includes a simple example using hierarchical modeling.

 - EventsStarter.html is a minimal framework for using keyboard and mouse events with a canvas, with some examples of basic event handling.

 - SimplePaintProgram.html lets the user draw using simple shapes.
 There is also a "smudge" tool that lets the user smudge the drawing as if it is drawn in wet paint; this is an example of pixel manipulation in the HTML canvas API.
 The program shows how to use an "off-screen canvas."
 The demo program c2/SimplePaintDemo.html is a version of this program that uses an "overlay canvas" instead of an off-screen canvas.

 3. Scalable Vector Graphics Examples

 Section 2.7 discusses SVG, a scene description language for 2D vector graphics.
 Several examples were discussed in that section.
 These examples can be opened in a web browser to see the images they produce.
 View the source code for the web page to see the program that produces the image.
 You can also open the files in a text editor to read the source.
 Some of the examples produce animated images.
-Old browsers can't show SVG images, but any browser that works with the rest of this textbook should be able to view them.
-(Note that Internet Explorer, at least through version 11, will not show SVG animation; it will show a static image instead.)
+SVG images should work in almost all modern web browsers.
 These examples can be found in the svg folder inside the source folder.